CHILDREN’S FORMATION

 EPISCOPAL YOUTH COMMUNITY and WEE-YC

 Sunday Night Youth Group is open to all kids from 6th through 12th grades.
-Led by the Cyndi Saia, these gatherings typically begin with dinner at 5 pm and at 5:30 shifts into programming that ranges from silliness to outreach to Bible study to prayer, and often all four!
+Led by the Cam Abel, these gatherings typically begin with dinner at 5 pm and at 5:30 shifts into programming that ranges from silliness to outreach to Bible study to prayer, and often all four!
 This gathering of youth helps to put on the annual Nativity pageant, Halloween carnival, Easter egg hunt, and Vacation Bible School.
 They often spend a week together in mission, having slept and worked in New Orleans and Sunflower County.

 In addition, occasional Wee-YC gatherings are planned to provide fun and fellowship for children ages 1-12 and their parents.
 These might take the form of an Easter Egg Hunt, the annual Christmas Pageant, a picnic in the park, or a movie night.
 And in the summer, we also encourage our kids to be part of the summer camping program at Camp Bratton-Green, the Episcopal Church in Mississippi’s camp located just north of Canton as well as other youth offerings of the Episcopal Diocese of Mississippi across the state.